 If you are already a member of the Future Leaders' Network (FLN), you are able to access the FLN Forum to keep up to date with any initiatives and to keep in contact with your peersJoin the discussion

 The topic this year is: Is it possible to breach privacy when there is no human in the loop?
-The competition will be open for submissions on 6 April 2020.Read more & apply
+The deadline for submissions has been extended to 1 September 2020.Read more & apply

 Submissions from the winner, Angel Fu, and all the runners up can be found hereSee All Entries